 If you love the Blues, you are in the right place ...

-Welcome to my Blues Café with me Steve James
+Welcome to the Blues Café with me Steve James

 Blues Café – Short Taster (1:59)

-Welcome to the Blues Café, a weekly radio show of the best Blues music across the ages presented by me, Steve James …
+Welcome to the Blues Café, a weekly radio show of the best Blues music across the decades presented by me, Steve James …

 Come inside to enjoy :-